Drekkg/Raptor_Health_Tracker/README.md

 - CSRF weirness on mobile.
 Loads after refresh
 - Warnings in the console relating to cloudinary using http not https.
 To be fixed in future iterations
 ![image](assets/console_warnings.png)
+- The Hamburger icon is on the right of the navbar on desktop, while the options pop out on the left.
+Not great UX - will be fixed in future iteratiions.

 # Technologies Used
 ## Languages